Sara-Mill/Portfolio-by-React/README.md

 # Portfolio-by-React

 # User Story
-    AS AN employer looking for candidates with experience building single-page applications I WANT to view a potential employee's deployed React portfolio of work samples SO THAT I can assess whether they're a good candidate for an open position
+    AS A developer looking for new opportunities and having experience building single-page applications I WANT to showcase portfolio of work samples
+    SO THAT I can demonstrate my proficiencies with Javascript

 ## Table of Contents
   * [Description](#description)